fusioncharts/dev_centre_docs/getting-started/react/working-with-events-using-react.md

 );
 ```

-Refer to the code below where the `dataplotRollOver` event has been specified.
+Refer to the code below where the code snippet for `dataplotRollOver` event has been specified.

 ```
 render() {